University of Saskatchewan: Beginnings

-The institution was modelled on the American state university, with an emphasis on extension work and applied research.
-The University of Saskatchewan, in Saskatoon, was granted a provincial charter on March 19, 1907.
-A provincial statute known as the University Act.
-It provided for a publicly funded, yet independent institution to be created for the citizens of the whole province.
+The University of Saskatchewan was modeled on the American state university system, with a focus on extension work and applied research to serve the needs of the largely agrarian province.
+The university was granted a provincial charter through the University Act, which was passed by the Legislative Assembly of Saskatchewan on March 19, 1907.
+This act established the university as a publicly funded but independent institution, intended to serve the citizens of the province.

+The governance model was based on the University of Toronto Act, 1906, creating a bicameral system that included a senate to manage academic matters and a board of governors to oversee finances.
+The president was responsible for linking the two governing bodies and providing institutional leadership.

+On April 7, 1909, Saskatoon was chosen as the location for the university.
+The first buildings were constructed shortly after, and the university admitted its first students in 1912.
+In the same year, the university awarded its first degrees.
+The emphasis on agriculture and practical education reflected the province's needs, and the establishment of the College of Agriculture became a cornerstone of the university's mission.

 The governance was modelled on the provincial University of Toronto Act of 1906 which established a bicameral system of university government consisting of a senate (faculty), responsible for academic policy, and a board of governors (citizens) exercising exclusive control over financial policy and having formal authority in all other matters.
 The president, appointed by the board, was to provide a link between the two bodies and to perform institutional leadership.
 The scope of the new institution was to include colleges of arts and science, including art, music and commerce, agriculture with forestry, domestic science, education, engineering, law, medicine, pharmacy, veterinary science and dentistry.